 Caching with Coroutines

 Unity’s Coroutine system is great, however, it can be the cause of garbage creation.
-In particular, using new when yielding in a coroutine create and then dispose of an object each time the loop is iterated over.
+You can decalre coroutines outside of functions like the following:

 Threads vs Coroutines